Confessions of a Bank Teller: Bank Teller Secrets

 Bank Teller Secrets

 Counting wet money was the worst.
 It was so tough trying to separate the bills from one another.
-Wet money is just so nasty.
-Thankfully I didn’t have to count that much-wet money.
+Wet cash is just so nasty.
+Thankfully, I didn’t have to count that much wet money.
 Tellers don’t even want to know how it got wet.
-They just want to finish the deposit as soon as possible.
-Wet money makes the transaction take a little longer than usual as well.
+They want to finish the deposit as soon as possible.
+Wet cash makes the transaction take a little longer than usual as well.
 If your money is wet, please allow it to dry before you deposit it.

 Nothing says, “wow, what a great job I have,” more than counting a $1500 deposit that smells like a pound of weed.
 I had a few deposits like that when I worked at a bank branch in the West End area of Atlanta.
 I’m not sure if the customer who made the deposit sold drugs, but he should not let his money smell like that.
 That’s a quick way for you to be on the bank management’s radar.
 Tellers are supposed to tell their managers about anything that seems suspicious.
 If your money has a smell to it, you can deposit it in the bank ATM.

-Don’t get mad at the teller because they won’t take your unwrapped coins
+Please don’t get mad at the teller because they won’t take your unwrapped coins.

-I’m not 100% if this is a rule for every bank, but at the ones that I worked at, we weren’t allowed to accept coins unless they were wrapped up.
+I’m not 100% sure if this is a rule for every bank, but at the ones that I worked at, we were only allowed to accept coins if they were wrapped up.
 Sometimes, customers tried to deposit money in jugs only to be turned away because it wasn’t wrapped.
 If you have coins that you need to deposit, they should be wrapped.
 Having a teller deal with unwrapped coins is not something I’d want to do.
 Counting each coin would take a while, which could lower customer service if the bank branch was crowded.
-It would also take forever to get your banking needs taken care of if we had to count coins like that.
+If we had to count coins like that, it would also take forever to get your banking needs taken care of.

 I had a few customers who only came to me.
 There were a few times when I received a tip.
 As a teller, you’re not supposed to accept tips.
 I kept the tips that I received.
 It felt good to be rewarded for having good service.
 That extra money always came in handy.

-Coming to the branches drive-thru window 2 minutes after closing won’t get you service
+Coming to the branch drive-thru window 2 minutes after closing won’t get you service.

 As you can see, my time at the bank was fascinating.
 I was happy to start working a real job after college, but I was even more pleased to find a better one.
 Some of these bank teller secrets should help customers out a lot.
 I learned a lot after working at a bank for almost two years.
 I even moved my money from large banks after the experience.
 I knew doing business with big banks wasn’t for me anymore.
-I have several accounts with credit unions and an emergency account with Capital One.
+I have several accounts with credit unions.
 They have several types of account bonuses that you can receive.

 If you are looking for a credit union in Atlanta, I recommend Delta Community.
 They treat you like a person and not just a number.
 For more information, check them out here.